cast iron skillet lemon bar cake recipes

 Lemon Blueberry Skillet Cake Fusion

 Lemon and blueberry is one of those combinations that works every time.
 I love this recipe in the summer when blueberries are actually good — not those pale, watery winter ones.
-Fresh blueberries burst during baking and create little pockets of jammy fruit inside the lemon filling.
-It’s the most visually dramatic of the lemon bar-style recipes here, and it’s consistently one of the best.
+Fresh blueberries pop open as they bake, leaving little jammy pockets scattered through the lemon filling.
+Visually, this is the most striking lemon bar-style recipe on the list — and it consistently ranks among the best-tasting too.

 Ingredients